TimoliaDE/HowTo/docs/faq.en.md

 The builder team creates new maps and lobbies for all occasions and game modes on Timolia.
 They supervise the architectural design of new game modes and manage external map submissions.

+- <b><span class='content-plus'>Content</span></b>:
+- As a creative streak, they are responsible for a wide range of interests from graphic design to translation.

 - <b><span class='content'>Content</span></b>:
 As a creative streak, they are responsible for a wide range of interests from graphic design to translation.